Amanda Parris is an award-winning alternative educator who did not attend teachers college (on purpose).

 - Managing Director (2010)

 The Remix Project was created in order to help level the playing field for young people from disadvantaged, marginalized and under served communities.
-Our programs and services serve youth who are trying to enter into the creative industries or further their formal education; The REMIX Project provides top-notch alternative, creative, educational programs, facilitators and facilities.
-Our mission is to help refine the raw talents of young people from across the GTA in order to help them find success as participants define it and on their own terms.
+Its programs and services serve youth who are trying to enter into the creative industries or further their formal education; The REMIX Project provides top-notch alternative, creative, educational programs, facilitators and facilities.
+Their mission is to help refine the raw talents of young people from across the GTA in order to help them find success.

 For more info, please visit: www.theremixproject.ca